Pravara Institute of Medical Sciences

 Pravara Institute of Medical Sciences is located in Ahmednagar, Maharashtra, India.
 Its parent trust, Pravara Medical Trust, was founded by Vithalrao Vikhe Patil in 1972 while the university was founded by Balasaheb Vikhe Patil.
 It was granted status by the University Grants Commission in 2003 as a Deemed University, but now with the recent changes made is to be called Deemed to be university.

+Constituent colleges

-The deemed to be University has following constituent units under its ambit.
+The deemed to be University has following constituent units: